LironHazan/angular-rxjs-talk-demo/README.md

 Following project demonstrates:
 1. Simple implementation of Observable class covering the following:
- - data producer: in my example a service which async generates the fibonci sequence
+ - data producer: in my example a service which async generates the fibonacci sequence
  - crating observable and an observer
  - creating subscription by executing the observable instance and calling subscribe()
  - unsubscribing the subscription.